Sajiree-2005/Osteoporosis-Risk-Detection/README.md

 > **Note:** The Render free tier spins down after 15 minutes of inactivity.
 The first request after idle may take ~30 seconds to wake up — this is expected.

+My contribution: Designed and implemented the model architecture — EfficientNetV2S + tabular MLP fusion, Focal Loss for class imbalance, and the Grad-CAM explainability layer.
+Built as part of a 4-person team (Team InnoQueens); full-stack integration (FastAPI backend, React frontend, deployment) was a shared team effort.

 ---

 ## 📋 Table of Contents